 ‘Technology pulls itself up by the bootstraps by giving scientific researchers vastly more powerful tools to work with’

 For millennia, humans have sought tools to make ourselves more productive.
 That is no different today, as Joel Mokyr, the 2025 Nobel Prize winner, suggested in a 2018 paper.
 Artificial intelligence – Claude Code, Codex, and there’ll probably be many other alternatives soon – has accelerated this to a new level.
 In the process of using Claude Code, I’ve developed several tools that might be useful for others.
-They can be downloaded for free from my GitHub page.
+Most live on my GitHub page; the LEAP house-style skill sits in a separate repository.

-A simulated peer review system for economics working papers.
-EconGuru creates a panel of independent referee agents – each with a distinct subspecialisation, personality, and fictitious university affiliation – who review your paper in isolation, with strict information barriers mirroring real peer review.
-Referees cannot see each other’s reports or the editorial deliberations.
-An editor synthesises their feedback into a prioritised briefing, weighting senior referees’ judgement more heavily.
-You choose which changes to implement, and the tool revises your LaTeX files accordingly.
-Referees persist in a local library that grows over time: you rate their reports after each round, building a roster of hundreds of specialists with track records and seniority scores.
-Use /econguru analytics for a dashboard of your library.
+Diebolt is a simulated peer review system for economics working papers.
+It creates a panel of independent referee agents – each with a distinct subspecialisation, personality, and fictitious university affiliation – who review your paper in isolation, with strict information barriers that mirror real peer review.
+An editor then synthesises their feedback into a prioritised briefing, weighting senior referees more heavily.
+You choose which revisions to implement, and Diebolt updates your LaTeX files accordingly.
 Grounded in the refereeing principles of Berk, Harvey, and Hirshleifer (2017).
+Named after Claude Diebolt, the CNRS research professor and founding editor of Cliometrica.

 TannieDi